 In the most western Asturias, in the municipality of El Franco, Viávelez is shown as a small work of art, like a model in which all the elements are at hand.
-A town, a port that Countess in a few square meters the essence of the most "beautiful" fishing villages of the Principality.
+A town, a port that Countess in a few square meters the essence of the most "beautiful" seaside villas in the Principality.
 As a good reduction, it has plenty of flavor, color and is totally pleasing to the senses.

 A little history

-If we observe from La Atalaya, the views of Viavélez and its surrounding coast are mixed and the color palette is more complete and intense.
-From this enclave the locals saw the boats that captured whales in the Bay of Biscay.
+If we observe from The Watchtower, the views of Viavélez and its surrounding coast are mixed and the color palette is more complete and intense.
+From this enclave locals sighted the boats that caught whales in the Cantabrian.
 The hunt ended with the huge cetaceans covering the port for immediate use.
-During the 19th century, the French port housed one of the most important sailing shipyards in the Cantabrian Sea and an important salting factory.
-Not many years ago, from this port the wood of the area was shipped in small ships known by the name of "pataches".
-Currently the activity of the port is reduced to fishing and the brotherhood bears the name of «Holy Angel of the Guard».
+During the 19th century, the free port housed one of the most important shipyards in the entire Cantabrian and an important salting factory.
+Not many years ago, from this port the wood of the area was shipped in small ships known as “pataches”.
+Currently the activity of the port is reduced to fishing and the brotherhood holds the name of "Holy Angel of the Guardian."
 He wake up next to the mouth of the river Vio and as the rest of the town lives in the shelter offered by Goñin de Fuera and Goñin de Adentro, points that make up the mouth of the port.

 A very romantic town